Levi-F06/odin-recipes/README.md

-# odin-reciples
+# odin-recipes
 First project introduced for the Odin Project.
-At this point I already have more experience than needed to do this.